-"We are pleased that the EMA has granted orphan medicinal product status to CK-2017357 for the treatment of ALS.
-This designation, along with a similar orphan drug designation already received in the U.S. from the U.S. Food and Drug Administration, underscores the potential for this novel drug candidate to address significant unmet medical needs in patients suffering from this grievous and uniformly fatal disease," said Andrew A. Wolff, M.D., Senior Vice President, Clinical Research and Development and Chief Medical Officer of Cytokinetics.
-"We look forward to working closely with the relevant regulatory authorities, as well as with our clinical investigators and key opinion leaders in the field of ALS, to advance this important and promising drug candidate rapidly through the next stages of clinical research and development."
+"We are pleased that FDA has granted Fast Track designation to CK-2017357 for the potential treatment of ALS, recognizing that our novel drug candidate may address significant unmet medical needs in patients suffering from this grievous and uniformly fatal disease," said Andrew A. Wolff, M.D, Senior Vice President and Chief Medical Officer of Cytokinetics.
+"Fast Track designation may improve both the speed and quality of our development program for CK-2017357 as it facilitates our interactions with FDA towards further evaluating the safety and efficacy of CK-2017357 in patients confronting ALS."